-- PSY 301 - Three hours of Texas Core Code 080 coursework chosen from the following fields: ANT, ECO, GRG, LIN, or SOC.
+- PSY 301 - · Three hours of Texas Core Code 080 coursework chosen from the following fields: ANT, ECO, GRG, LIN, or SOC.
 A list of courses satisfying the Texas Core Code 080 requirement may be found in the Academic Policies and Procedures, Core Curriculum section of the General Information Catalog.

-In addition to the Core Curriculum requirements, undergraduates are expected to have completed two years in a single foreign language in high school.
+Undergraduates are expected to have completed two years in a single foreign language in high school.
 Students without two years of high school foreign language coursework must earn credit for the beginning level proficiency in a foreign language; this credit does not count toward the student's degree.
 Students should consult their advisors to determine whether additional foreign language requirements apply to them.
 A list of acceptable substitute courses is available in the Student Dean's Office, George I. Sánchez Building 2.110.